noahehall/theBookOfNoah/_javascript.md

   - ensure you understand your user behavior on your page
     1. the frequency in which they interact with each element
   - GZIP performs best on text-based assets: CSS, javascript, html
+  - The combination of ETag, Cache-Control, and unique URLs allows you to deliver the best of all worlds: long-lived expiration times, control over where the response can be cached, and on-demand updates.
+  - optimize the critical rendering path for progressive rendering
+  - if not using http2: minimize requests by combining files

 #### notes
   - time frames